 It is clear the coronavirus pandemic is having a wide impact across the whole economy, with all businesses and individuals experiencing some loss, cost or inconvenience.
 We will do what we can to help you minimise any adverse impact on you and your home.

-We have had a number of conversations with tenants and landlords understandably expressing concern about how tenancies may be affected.
+We have had conversations with many tenants and landlords understandably expressing concern about how tenancies may be affected.
 Positively everyone seems to be pulling together, recognising this is a new and extraordinary situation.

-Given the need for social isolation and working from home, we thought it may be helpful to update you to address some key questions you may have.
+Given the need for social distancing and working from home where possible, we thought it may be helpful to update you to address some key questions you may have.

 This is the obvious big question, as a wide range of businesses may be affected, which may mean your earnings could be affected.
 We hope that does not happen to you, but if it does it is important to let us know as soon as possible.